-We'll be delighted to offer you a certificate of completion when the Seminar is successfully completed, and even better, we encourage you to find a cohort in the Seminar who will personally vouch for your contributions.
+We'll be delighted to offer you a certificate of completion when the Workshop is successfully completed, and even better, we encourage you to find a cohort in the Workshop who will personally vouch for your contributions.

 We hope so!
 We've had students in the past ask to their boss or HR department and get reimbursment for the workshop.
 More and more enlightened organizations are encouraging their teams to contribute by learning.
 Every student also receives a certificate of completion that you can share with your HR department.

 We're charging more than other online courses for a simple reason: We want committed students.
 No one in the Workshop is browsing around or hoping for a quick hit.
 You'll be surrounded by other people willing to do the work and contribute along the way.